WaylonWalker/waylonwalker.com/pages/blog/if_name_main.md

 ### rich

-The [rich](https://github.com/willmcgugan/rich) library uses it to make examples of each module print to the screen if its executed.
+The [rich](https://github.com/willmcgugan/rich) library uses it to make examples of each module print to the screen if it's executed.
 I personally think this is a fantastic idea.

 <video controls muted autoplay playsinline loop=true width="100%">